stephendawsondev/Cork-Car-Cut/README.md

 </details>
 <details><summary>What to change section (Click to expand)</summary>
     <br>
-    The "What we want to change" section provides the user with context as to what the the problem is and why we should solve it.
+    The "What we want to change" section provides the user with context as to what the problem is and why we should solve it.
     <br>
     <img src="assets/images/readme-images/features/what-to-change-section.png">
 </details>